GianFF/CookUnityTechExercise/README.md

 * In order to do that I think the best option is to keep an incremental number in the DB for each traced country.
 * That way the update should be easy to do and the value easy to query.

 The "Longest distance from requested traces" should be also stored in the DB.

+The first trace from each country will be stored in the DB and used as the "Distance to USA".
+Another option would be to do an average of all traced IPs from each country to calculate a more accurate distance.
+To do that, making the `trace.ip` array be an object with IP as key and distance as value would be enough.

 ## Dev Dependencies